TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Related Work

 \subsubsection{Learning from Other Reconstruction Losses}

-Other than APC-style and BERT-style losses, previous works have also explored reconstruction of different targets or frameworks, including: temporal slice estimation, gap estimation, autoencoders, phase prediction, and Markov Models.
+Other than autoregressive and time-only masked reconstruction losses, previous works have also explored the reconstruction of different targets or frameworks, including temporal slice estimation, gap estimation, autoencoders, phase prediction, and Markov Models.
 In Audio2Vec~\cite{audio2vec_1, audio2vec_2}, the model learns through reconstructing a spectrogram slice from past and future slices; this can be seen as a speech version of the NLP Word2Vec~\cite{word2vec} variants CBoW (continuous bag-of-words) and skip-gram.
 The TemporalGap~\cite{audio2vec_1, audio2vec_2} approach learns through estimating the temporal gap between two short audio segments extracted at random from the same audio clip.
 In \cite{wavenet_autoencoder}, speech representations are learned by applying autoencoding neural networks to speech waveform.
-In these works, the autoencoder framework is designed to encode only phonetic content in latent representation, and remove other confounding detail such as speaker identity.
-The learned representations are then extracted as latent code from the encoder output.
 Apart from reconstructing spectrograms, in \cite{phase_predict}, representations are learned through reconstructing the phase of the short-time Fourier transform from its magnitude.
 In PASE~\cite{pase}, a single neural encoder learns to solve multiple self-supervised tasks at once, including reconstruction of waveform, Log power spectrum, MFCC, prosody, and other binary discrimination tasks.
 The ConvDMM~\cite{convDMM} approach learns speech representations with convolutional neural networks and Markov Models.
+Although The design of the auxiliary task fundamentally decides what the model learns through its reconstruction.